oconnor663/jacko.io/posts/snooze.md

 HOWEVER, you still need to worry about snoozing a generator at some .await that isn't a yield point.
 That's really no different from snoozing a future.

+---

+Note that the example in the Futurelock blog post can be fixed by dropping the cancelled future promptly, but the original but that motivated the whole article can't be fixed that way.